 Adult Neurology Residency training requires a preliminary year of Internal Medicine in addition to the three years of neurology training.

 Applications for the preliminary year in Internal Medicine must also be independently submitted through ERAS, regardless of requesting to match through either the advanced or categorical tracks of the NRMP.

-- Advanced: This 3 year PGY2-4 training experience (the NRMP “advanced” track) is the most common way applicants apply to the Johns Hopkins Neurology Residency Program.
-Selecting this track in the NRMP represents an application to the Johns Hopkins neurology residency only.
-If applicants also wish to complete a preliminary year at Johns Hopkins, we encourage applicants to also apply independently to the Johns Hopkins Bayview Medical Center Internal Medicine preliminary program and/or the Johns Hopkins Hospital Osler preliminary programs in ERAS.
-Although many applicants who wish to complete their preliminary year at Johns Hopkins match for their preliminary year at Johns Hopkins, these preliminary year slots are not guaranteed and thus applicants are also strongly encouraged to apply to other programs for their preliminary year.
+- Advanced: This 3 year (PGY 2-4) training experience (the NRMP “advanced” track) is the most common way applicants apply to the Johns Hopkins Neurology Residency Program.
+Selecting this track in the NRMP represents an application to the Johns Hopkins Neurology Residency only.
+If applicants also wish to complete a preliminary year at Johns Hopkins, we encourage applicants to also apply independently to the Johns Hopkins Bayview Medical Center Internal Medicine preliminary program and/or the Johns Hopkins Hospital Osler preliminary program through ERAS.
+We have a close relationship with both these programs.
+Both are exceptional and provide the highest level of medical training.
+Each program is unique in its patient population and focus, creating two very different environments,

 - ERAS applications will be reviewed by our residency selection committee and we will begin contacting prospective candidates regarding interviews by mid-October.
 Around this time, we strongly urge you to check daily both e-mail and voice mail for messages regarding interviews.
 Our preferred method of communication will be e-mail.